 We continue keeping you up to date on the latest changes in migration law.

 Under these amendments, a foreign citizen’s migration registration at the address of a company where he / she actually does not work is considered a crime.
-In our opinion, there is the risk that the responsibility for such a crime may be borne by a representative of the company (e.g. CEO) or another person who actually signed the blank of notification about the arrival of a foreign citizen and / or personally conducted a registration with the state migration authorities.
+In our opinion, there is the risk that the responsibility for such a crime may be borne by a representative of the company (e.g. CEO) or another person who actually signed the notification about the arrival of a foreign citizen and / or personally conducted a registration with the state migration authorities.

 Please note that the penalty for a fictitious registration of a foreign citizen remains unchanged.

-This crime may result in a fine of up to 500,000 rubles, or in the amount of the salary or other income of the convicted for a period of up to 3 years, or in forced labour for up to 3 years with the deprivation of the right to hold certain positions or engage in certain activities for up to 3 years or without it, or imprisonment for up to 3 years with the deprivation of the right to occupy certain positions or engage in certain activities for up to 3 years or without it.
+This crime may result in a fine of up to 500,000 rubles, the amount of the salary or other income of the convicted person for a period of up to 3 years, or forced labour for up to 3 years with the deprivation of the right to hold certain positions or engage in certain activities for up to 3 years or without it, or imprisonment for up to 3 years with the deprivation of the right to occupy certain positions or engage in certain activities for up to 3 years or without it.

 We recommend ensuring that foreign employees who stay in Russia for different purposes complete their migration registration properly and in fact reside / live at the appropriate address of registration.
 Should you have any questions or require our assistance, please contact our experts.